Paediatric Dental Specialists

 Caring for your baby’s teeth

-Your baby will have 20 baby teeth which usually come through from the age of about 6 months, but this can vary greatly.
-Occasionally teeth can be present at birth (natal teeth) or shortly after birth (neonatal teeth).
-These are seen in less than 1% of babies and shouldn’t be a cause for concern.
-Our paediatric dentists can advise if treatment is required.
+Your baby will develop 20 primary teeth (baby teeth), which typically begin to emerge from around 6 months of age, though timing can vary considerably between children.
+Occasionally, teeth may be present at birth (natal teeth) or appear shortly after birth (neonatal teeth), occurring in fewer than 1% of babies and generally not a cause for concern.
+Our paediatric dental specialists can assess whether any intervention is necessary.

 Your child's emerging adult teeth